Top 10 Best Heroku Alternatives 2019 – 2020

 Google App Engine

 Everyone who has exposure to the online world knows about the name “Google”.
-Google is one of the largest company that own world biggest search engine (google.com) and offer a variety of products including smartphone, laptops, operating systems, hosting services, software solutions and many more.
+Google is one of the largest companies that own the world biggest search engine (google.com) and offer a variety of products including smartphones, laptops, operating systems, hosting services, software solutions and many more.